Izzygazali/EE329/README.md

 # EE329
-This is Tyler's Branch, Izzy's branch is better
+This is the main branch.
+After each completed assignment/project this is updated.